What is Economics A level about?

 Statistically, those students who do take a degree in Economics on average command higher starting salaries out of university, and are more likely to make it into the 'elite' graduate jobs in areas such as management consultancy.

-This year, student destinations for Economics based courses at university included: LSE, UCL (8 students between the two), Bath, SOAS, City, Queen Mary, Cardiff, Lancaster and Birmingham.
+This year, student destinations for Economics based courses at university included: LSE (5), UCLBristol, Bath, SOAS, King’s City, Queen Mary, Cardiff, and Birmingham.